RPA Metrics: A Guide to Measure ROI of Your Process Automation

 Think about processes that your want to automate

 Every task can't be automated.
-But with RPA, you can streamline every day's tedious tasks and save time for the areas that can't leverage benefits from automation.
+But with RPA, you can streamline daily tedious tasks and save time for areas that can't leverage automation's benefits.
 So, analyze what processes can be streamlined and prioritize them.

 Ask Your Customers

-Collect client stories to understand what are the present requirements of your users.
-It’s valuable for your business to understand your end-users clearly and see ways they benefit from RPA automation.
+Collect client stories to understand your users' present requirements.
+It’s valuable for your business to understand your end-users clearly and see how they benefit from RPA automation.

 Select an RPASoftware